 Has being part of a group brought me a sense of belonging?
 Of knowing myself like I’ve never known myself before?
 Well, no. That being said, this most excellent music group is truly a joy and a challenge for me.
 Chris hands me a four-part arrangement of a Renaissance piece: it’s my job to make an interesting harp part.
 An interesting harp part that’s different from the harp part for the last piece we worked on.
 Oh, and then it all needs to be memorized for the Renaissance Festival.
 And what to do about the routine accidentals in these parts?
 But I don’t have to figure it out all by myself.
 I love the feedback in a group, where I can simply play it two different ways and my group members will say, “Definitely do it this way.”
 Problem solved.

 I’m excited for us to continue to grow and mesh as a group.
 I love the music we’re playing.
 It is a challenge for me to actually sing solo in front of people.
 One last thing: I’m delighted to announce that our first album of Renaissance music, “Faireborne: Old tunes for new ears,” will be released with a free concert of Renaissance music on Friday, September 23rd from 7:30-8:30pm at the Como Lakeside Pavilion.
 Our CD will include pieces by Sermisy, Ravenscroft (of course), Praetorious, and Morley, and will also be available for purchase at the MN Renaissance Festival and from me in person.
-For more details about our concert, visit the event page!

-Also, like us on Facebook!
+To be notified of upcoming events, like us on Facebook!